Alcohol is not permitted on board

 Chief Scientists are responsible for the behavior of all members of the scientific party, under authority delegated by the Master.
 Chief Scientists must ensure that all members of the scientific party are aware of the rules, and take action to ensure compliance and report any violations to the Master.

 SIO vessels comply with United States federal regulations governing possession and/or use of illegal or controlled substances.
-These policies are fully described in SIO’s shipboard safety management manuals (MSM 6, MSP 723, MSP 726).
+These policies are fully described in SIO’s shipboard Safety Management System (MSM 6, MSP 723, MSP 726).

 Your agreement to comply

 Everyone who embarks aboard a research vessel operated by Scripps is required to affirm that they understand and will abide by our policies regarding drugs, alcohol, and the prevention of harassment.
 Prior to sailing, all participants will be asked to read, sign, and return a Drug, Alcohol & Sexual Harassment (DASH) form that contains the information described below.
 DASH forms are available on the Ship Scheduling Portal (https://ships.ucsd.edu/), which all participants access as part of their cruise preparation.
 Forms are also available from the Scripps Ship Scheduling Office (email@example.com).